 In this post, we’ll identify some of the most common signs that indicate your customer segments aren’t targeted enough and changes need to be made.

 But first, let’s remind ourselves...

 What is Market Segmentation?

-In a nutshell, market segmentation is the process of dividing your target audience into a number of smaller groups based on similar needs, characteristics or purchase behaviors.
+In a nutshell, market segmentation is the process of dividing your target audience into a number of smaller groups based on similar needs, characteristics or purchase behaviours.

-This process is so important because successful market segmentation is simply imperative for a personalized marketing approach.
-With 66% of consumers noting that non-personalized content from a brand would impact their decision to purchase, market segmentation is something that no company should ignore.
+This process is so important because successful market segmentation is simply imperative for a personalised marketing approach.
+With 66% of consumers noting that non-personalised content from a brand would impact their decision to purchase, market segmentation is something that no company should ignore.

 Having well-defined customer segments enables marketers to develop products, services, and content that captures the attention of each segment, which will help to increase your customer acquisition, engagement, and retention.

 Segmentation can take many different forms, but the 4 most common types in their most basic form are as follows: